 The primary goal of the MPSH program is to create highly qualified water conservation specialists for various organizations.
 Graduates can also pursue a variety of careers, including:

-- Manager of water conservation gardens
+- Directors or Managers of water conservation gardens

 Applicants are not required to have an undergraduate degree in horticulture or plant science, but they must have taken the following prerequisite courses or equivalents: